 How to Care for Your Knee Brace

 Inspect your knee brace regularly for any signs of wear and tear.
-At some point the straps and stitching will suffer some damage and its effectiveness can be affected.
-Washing the brace regularly will keep it odor-free and in good shape but check the washing instructions first.
+At some point, the straps and stitching will suffer some damage, and their effectiveness can be affected.
+Washing the brace regularly will keep it odor-free and in good shape, but check the washing instructions first.

 A cold water hand wash with mild detergent is probably your best bet.
 Be sure to dry it properly before storing it.
 If it has any hinges or stays, check these for any damage and make sure there’s no grime buildup in any of the articulated areas to maintain mobility.